New photo reveals Gabby Petito’s injuries after domestic dispute with Brian Laundrie

 "Moab Police failed to recognize the violent grabbing of Gabby’s face and obstruction of her nose, mouth, and airways as a critical precursor to her eventual death by strangulation that occurred a short time later," the attorneys' statement said.
 "Moab Police failed to listen to Gabby, failed to investigate her injuries and the seriousness of her assault, and failed to follow their own training, policies, and Utah law."

-A nationwide search for Ms Petito began in early September after Laundrie returned to Florida without her.
-Shortly thereafter Laundrie also disappeared, after which Ms Petito's remains were found on 18 September in Wyoming.
+A nationwide search for Petito began in early September after Laundrie returned to Florida without her.
+Shortly thereafter Laundrie also disappeared, after which Petito's remains were found on 18 September in Wyoming.

 Police searched for Laundrie for weeks, eventually locating his remains in a nature preserve near his home on 20 October.